 |When an accident occurs||We record accidents primarily for compliance with our legal obligations and to support and defend claims (legitimate interest).|

 |When we impose a ban||We may impose a ban on visiting our premises, to protect our customers and staff (legitimate interest).|

 The ICO have published a helpful guide to lawful bases for the general public which you can find here.

 We protect the personal data we hold from theft, accidental loss, corruption and other threats that would have a negative impact on our customers.
 Our protective measures include:

 - • Not collecting personal data that we don’t really need

-- • Destroying or anonymising personal data securely when we don’t need it any more
+- • Securely destroying or anonymising personal data when we don’t need it any more

-- • Only allowing our staff and our suppliers to process the personal data they need to carry out their duties
+- • Only allowing our employees and our suppliers to process the personal data they need to carry out their duties

 - • Encrypting personal data to render it useless to anyone who is not authorised to access it